Situation | Operation ANTI-FreeZZ | Coalition Members | Solutions | Structure

 logo

-Prospero World has worked with a number of fully vetted, trusted partners in Ukraine and has been the UK fiscal sponsor of the Klitschko Foundation, since Autumn of 2021.
+Operation ANTI-FreeZZ also benefits from the advice of Prospero World, a Registered UK Charity, which has worked with a number of fully vetted, trusted partners in Ukraine and has been the UK fiscal sponsor of the Klitschko Foundation, since Autumn of 2021.
 It has also supported the work of a network of vetted organisations providing humanitarian aid to Ukrainians since the Russian invasion on 24th February 2022.
+Many of the Coalition members are also actively working with Prospero World.

 Individual donations

-Can be made my UK and non-UK taxpayers alike,
+Can be made by UK and non-UK taxpayers alike,

 on www.anti-freezz.org